jaekop/CookSnap/README.md

 python scripts/build-open-recipes.py
 ```

 This writes `data/open-recipes/dataset.json`, which CookSnap loads at start-up instead of reparsing the CSV on every request.
 These files are ignored by git—commit only the instructions, not the data.
+Alpha v0.6’s recipe search box and Ready/Use-it-now rails automatically detect this JSON; when it’s missing, the UI falls back to the smaller seeded `data/recipes.json`.

-## Implemented Features (Alpha v0.5)
+## Implemented Features (Alpha v0.6)
 - **Supabase-authenticated households**: Users sign in via Google OAuth, and the API auto-creates a household + membership with safe RLS defaults (now resilient to RLS-returning errors thanks to UUID pre-generation).
 - **Three add flows**:
   - *Barcode scanning* powered by the native `BarcodeDetector` API (with ZXing-compatible fallbacks ready to slot in) plus Open Food Facts lookups.